Get your nominations in to North Norfolk District Council’s Big Society Awards to celebrate your local hero.

 - Big Society Supporting Documentation Checklist

 Once all supporting documentation has been collated please submit your completed application:

 - By email to email@example.com

 - By post to Sharon Garth, Big Society Fund, Community Support, North Norfolk District Council, Holt Road, Cromer, Norfolk NR27 9EN.

 Only applications which are fully completed, signed and are accompanied by all supporting documentation that are received by the date below will be accepted.

 If you would like a hard copy of the application pack please contact us using the details above or call 01263 516248

 Applications can be made to the Fund at any time.

-Applications to go to the 3 September 2018 Big Society Fund Grant Panel will need to reach us by the 31 July 2018.
+Applications to go to the 3 December 2018 Big Society Fund Grant Panel will need to reach us no later than Monday 5 November 2018.

 Applicants will be informed of the Panel’s decision within a week of the grant panel meeting.